 The electricity connection:

-- Is 150 meters long.
-The connection is to either the low-voltage or the medium- voltage distribution network and either overhead or underground, whichever is more common in the economy and in the area where the warehouse is located.
-The length of any connection in the customer’s private domain is negligible.
+• Has a length of 150 meters.
+The connection is to either the low- or medium- voltage distribution network and is either overhead or underground, whichever is more common in the area where the warehouse is located.

 Time is recorded in calendar days.
 The measure captures the median duration that the electricity utility and experts indicate is necessary in practice, rather than required by law, to complete a procedure with minimum follow-up and no extra payments.
-It is also assumed that the minimum time required for each procedure is 1 day.
+It is assumed that the minimum time required for each procedure is one day.
 Although procedures may take place simultaneously, they cannot start on the same day (that is, simultaneous procedures start on consecutive days).
 It is assumed that the company does not waste time and commits to completing each remaining procedure without delay.
-The time that the company spends on gathering information is ignored.
+The time that the company spends on gathering information is not taken into account.
 It is assumed that the company is aware of all electricity connection requirements and their sequence from the beginning.